MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 For information about other features you can use with this security group, see [Group Policy Overview](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831791(v=ws.11)).

-The Group Policy Creator Owners applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Group Policy Creator Owners applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |